-Women in Development (GWE 510) Course Description
+GWE 510 Women in development (3 credits) Course Description

 This course introduces women leaders who have contributed to the holistic transformation of the world.
 Students will survey women leaders, from the first century through the present.
 They will consider the impact of marriage and singleness and analyze case studies focusing on the interplay of culture, politics, and religion on gender equity.
 Finally, they will critique the 2030 UN Agenda for Sustainable Development and potential effects on the next generation of girls.